 Information about a FIDE Trainer Seminar will be published on the TRG website as it become available.

-Everyone who plays chess can attend a FIDE Trainer Seminar but may only take the examination to qualify for a FIDE Trainer Licence if they have a FIDE ID issued by their respective Federations.
+Everyone who plays chess can attend a FIDE Trainer Seminar but he or she may only take the examination to qualify for a FIDE Trainer License if they have a FIDE ID issued by their respective Federations.

 The FIDE Regulations for the Titles of Trainers which can be found at this link: https://handbook.fide.com/chapter/B07